falconry/falcon/README.rst

 introduced (in the spirit of
 `SemVer <http://semver.org/>`__) with a major version increment.
 The code is rigorously tested with numerous inputs and we require 100% coverage at all times.
-Mimeparse are the only third-party dependency.
+Mimeparse is the only third-party dependency.

 **Flexible.** Falcon leaves a lot of decisions and implementation